Bowie on 'Heroes': "This is what the world needs more of"

 "But of course the trick is, you have to let it in.
 It doesn’t just automatically overcome you, and turn you into something you’re not.
 You have to be willing to be a hero for someone else, day after day after day.
 Which is truly heroic when the realities of your life beat down hard upon you.

-"The people I wrote the song about were real people, living the bravest life I had ever seen.
+"The people who inspired me were real people, living the bravest life I had ever seen.

 "Courage in the face of the worst kind of oppression, the worst kind of totalitarian authority in half a century.
 That didn’t matter to them.
 Their love lifted them to higher levels of bravery, of devotion, of willingness to stand up and do what they had to do to keep that love flowing in their lives.